 Based in Marietta, Georgia, CourtCamp offers skill-building in the context of the American legal system.
 CourtCamp gives an outlet to teens who are interested in law, public policy, and leadership.

 Ms. Lagueux-Alvarez oversees every detail of CourtCamp and will provide instruction and lead activities daily when CourtCamp is in session.
-She will be assisted by other legal professionals and law students.
+She may be assisted by other legal professionals, law students, or high school mock trial students.